ReaperOneCorp/AccuTelligence/README.md

 **MIT License**

-Copyright (c) 2025 Reaper One Studios'
+Copyright (c) 2025 Reaper One Corporation

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal